asmagill/hammerspoon_asm/canvas/README.md

 The canvas defaults can also be accessed with the `_default` field like this: `a._default.strokeWidth = 5`.

-Please note that these methods are a convenience and that the canvas object is not a true table.
+It is important to note that these methods are a convenience and that the canvas object is not a true table.
 The tables are generated dynamically as needed; as such `hs.inspect` cannot properly display them; however, you can just type in the element or element attribute you wish to see expanded in the Hammerspoon console (or in a `print` command) to see the assigned attributes, e.g. `a[1]` or `a[2].fillColor`, and an inspect-like output will be provided.
+Attributes which allow using a string to specify a percentage (see [percentages](#percentages)) can also be retrieved as their actual number for the canvas's current size by appending `_raw` to the attribute name, e.g. `a[2].frame_raw`.

 Because the canvas object is actually a Lua userdata, and not a real table, you cannot use the `table.insert` and `table.remove` functions on it.
 For inserting or removing an element in any position except at the end of the canvas, you must still use [hs._asm.canvas:insertElement](#insertElement) and [hs._asm.canvas:removeElement](#removeElement).

 You can, however, remove the last element with `a[#a] = nil`.

-And print out all of the elements in the canvas with: `for i, v in ipairs(a) do print(v) end`.
+To print out all of the elements in the canvas with: `for i, v in ipairs(a) do print(v) end`.
 The `pairs` iterator will also work, and will work on element sub-tables (transformations, fillColor and strokeColor, etc.), but this iterator does not guarantee order.

 - - -